windows-server-2003/OEIS_calculation/contents/A137432/README.md

 For the corresponding $b$, any binary sequence is allowed, so we have to add $(n + 1) \times 2^n$ to the answer.
 Precalculating the binomial coefficients, transitions from one DP state runs in $O(n^2)$ and the whole DP runs in $O(n^5)$. (ignoring the complexity of the multiprecision integer).

-If we do not allow adding redundant vertices(that is, do not allow two vertices directly connected on the same vertical line) and instead multiply the number of ways to distribute the remaining vertices to the existing vertices(which is $n - 1$ minus the number of remaining vertices plus two because the starting points can also have redundant points) at the end of the DP, transitions from one state runs in $O(n)$ and the total complexity will be $O(n^4)$.
+If we do not allow adding redundant vertices(that is, fobid two vertices directly connected on the same vertical line or in other words forbid same values in a row in $c$) and instead, after the DP finishes, multiply the number of ways to distribute the remaining vertices to the existing vertices(which is $n - 1$ minus the number of remaining vertices plus two because the starting points can also have redundant points) at the end of the DP, transitions from one state runs in $O(n)$ and the total complexity will be $O(n^4)$.
 (Again, assuming $O(1)$ multiprecision operations)

+Also, there is a DP key "the value of $b_i$", but it can be proved that regardless of this key the DP value is the same.
+Therefore this key can be removed, resulting in 2x speedup. (`main.cpp` implements this)

+With a little more observation, it is possible to get the answer for all $n' \le n$ with the same complexity, which is implemented in `main.cpp`.